Software Engineering: A Modern Approach

 Entities are classes shared by many systems in an

 organization.
-Suppose, for example, a university with academic,
+For instance, consider a university with academic,

-financial, outreach, etc., systems.
-All these systems have classes such
+financial, outreach, and other systems.
+All these systems have classes

 , Instructor